World Cup hero Hurst supports ban on children heading ball

 The 78-year-old West Ham great said banning children from heading the ball would be a good thing as their brains are not yet fully developed.

+“I don’t think it would destroy the enjoyment of kids’ football or grassroots football.”

-Hurst’s intervention—he added he would be willing “absolutely” to donate his brain for research on dementia—comes after Stiles’s family issued a hard hitting statement to the BBC
+Hurst’s intervention — he added he would be willing “absolutely” to donate his brain for research on dementia — comes after Stiles’s family issued a hard hitting statement to the BBC on Tuesday.

 In a statement paying tribute to their pride of “what he (Stiles) achieved but more importantly, the man he was”, the family said: “There is a need for urgent action.